-Experiencing a personal injury is traumatic and expensive.
-Depending upon the severity of their injuries, a victim may face long periods of time away from work and in the hospital, which can result in financial and emotional burdens that are hard for the victim and their family to bear.
-Florida law allows victims to seek compensation in personal injury cases when there is evidence proving that someone else is legally responsible for those injuries.
+Depending upon the severity of their injuries, an injury victim may face long periods of time away from work and in the hospital, which can result in financial and emotional burdens that are hard for the victim and their family to bear.
+Florida law allows victims to seek compensation in personal injury cases when there is evidence that someone else is legally responsible for those injuries.

 Personal injury cases require victims to take a proactive approach toward securing the justice and compensation they deserve.
-If you or someone you love has been seriously injured by someone else’s reckless or negligent behavior, contact a Tampa personal injury lawyer without delay.
+If you or someone you love has been seriously injured by someone else’s reckless or negligent behavior, you should consider contacting a Tampa personal injury lawyer without delay.
+Our team at Dolman Law Group is ready to go to work for you.

 - Driving too fast for road conditions